More than 120,000 without power in Texas as severe storms threaten more tornadoes and flooding across South, barrel toward Northeast | KRDO

 As much as a foot of snow could be seen in parts of New York and New England.

-The storms have already wreaked havoc on Texas, Louisiana and Alabama, damaging homes and businesses and causing flight disruptions at several airports on Thursday.
+In Texas, Louisiana and Alabama, the storms damaged homes and businesses and caused flight disruptions at airports Thursday.

 Six tornadoes were reported during Thursday's storms, including five in Texas and one in Louisiana, where dozens of homes were damaged in the city of Shreveport.
 Across Texas and Oklahoma, there were 18 hail reports, with the largest hailstones reportedly 1.75 inches in diameter, or roughly the size of a golf ball.